voicesauce/opensauce-python/test/data/soundfile/README.md

 The `*-raw-resample-16kHz.txt` files contain the raw data from resampling the data read in from the corresponding `.wav` file.
-Resampling was done at 16kHz.
+Resampling was done at 16kHz on Manjaro Linux.

-The `*-resample-16kHz.wav` files are the wav files created from the resampled data in `*-raw-resample-16kHz.txt`.
+The `*-resample-16kHz.wav` files are the wav files created from the resampled data in `*-raw-resample-16kHz.txt` on Manjaro Linux.
 Resampling was done at 16kHz.